Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 investigator based on other traits of the grant.
 In this workbook, you will learn how to:

--   Read, clean, filter, and store data with Python's data analysis package,
+-   Read, clean, filter, and store data with Python's `pandas` data analysis package,

 -   Recognize the types of data cleaning and refining needed to make